When it comes to breakfast, most of us are divided into two camps: team sweet or team savory.

 A Brief History Of Churros

-You have to start by asking yourself: what exactly is a churro, and how did it originate?
+You have to start by asking yourself: what exactly is a churro?
 When it comes to the history of churros, it’s complicated.
 Some historians say that the Spanish churro is a descendant of a Chinese pastry called youtiao.

-Others say that churros were an invention of Spanish shepherds who fried a dough made of flour, water, and salt – the same base ingredients (in addition to butter and eggs) for the churros we know today – as a substitute for fresh bread.
+Others say that the history of churros is thanks to Spanish shepherds who fried a dough made of flour, water, and salt – the same base ingredients (in addition to butter and eggs) for the churros we know today – as a substitute for fresh bread.
 The story also goes that the name for the pastry was supposedly inspired by the ridged horns of the native Churra sheep, an aesthetic which the fried treat takes after.

-While the history of the churro may be fuzzy, history is more certain when chocolate got involved.
+While the history of churros may be fuzzy, it is more certain when chocolate got involved.
 Churros were introduced to South America during the Spanish Inquisition in the 1500s.
 Around the same time, the Spanish returned to Europe with cacao, which they sweetened with sugar cane to make the kind of thick, hot chocolate that’s perfect for churro dunking.

 It’s a tradition that very much lives on today, and the iconic spot to do so in Madrid is Chocolatería San Ginés.
 Opened in 1894, San Gines is open 24-hours for a churros con chocolate fix (an especially fun stop after a night on the town).